T Toast logo

 4.0

-Best POS for restaurants, but the mandatory processing lock-in means you can't shop rates.
+Best restaurant POS for features, but the mandatory processing lock-in and 2-3 year contracts mean you're paying a premium you can never shop around.

 Advertiser disclosure: FeeHawk may earn a commission if you sign up through links on this page.
 This does not affect our ratings or editorial content.